MiFID II - Euronext views on

 Visit Euronext views on MiFID Refit

 Euronext supports the Commission’s proposals on sustainable finance given the essential role they will play in the transition to a sustainable economy.
 On July 15 Euronext submitted its response to the Commission’s consultation on its Renewed Sustainable Finance Strategy, emphasising the elements we see as essential to foster sustainable finance and, ultimately, incentivise sustainable growth.
-Our views are summarised in the paper below.
+In addition, on 2 October, we responded to the consultation on the EU Green Bond Standard which we support.
+Our views are summarised in the papers below.

 English VersionEnglish 06/08/2020 Euronext position on Sustainable Finance /sites/default/files/2020-08/Euronext%20Position%20Sustainable%20Finance.pdf